 Fixate on the central cross during the motion and watch the cycle at least three times.
 Observe the motion aftereffect in the resting figure (the Buddha of Kamakura).
 [There is a more flashy version on the next page.]
-The "Fullscreen" mode (lowest button) can enhance the effect, but might be too slow depending on your screen size and computer speed.
+The “warping” caused by the motion aftereffect applies to anything you look at.

 You may also try to cover one eye, adapt over 3 cycles and then test with the other eye (for this, you will need to stop the movie at the right point…).
 Well, how strong is your “interocular transfer”?